 Here are a few sample bars of music set in Gonville:

 For comparison, here is the output of standard Lilypond given the same input file:

 If (like me) you prefer the one at the top, try downloading Gonville!

-Gonville has been tested against Lilypond version 2.10.33 (the version shipped in Debian 5.0), 2.12.2 and 2.13.5.
-It is possible that it will not work properly with other versions, if the Lilypond developers choose to add new glyphs or change the names under which they expect to find the existing ones.
+Gonville has been tested against Lilypond version 2.18 and 2.20.
+It is possible that it will not work properly with future versions, if the Lilypond developers choose to add new glyphs, or change the names under which they expect to find the existing ones.
 I intend to try to keep Gonville up to date; if you find a problem with a later version of Lilypond, let me know the details and I'll see what I can do.

 There are a few parts of the standard Lilypond font which I have not attempted to reproduce, so music using those features cannot be typeset in Gonville.
 The missing elements are:

 petrucciand so on.

 The Gonville font files themselves may be used without restriction.
 You don't even have to preserve a copyright notice or anything.
 Use freely and enjoy.